wildducktheories/jsh/README.md

 SUPPORTED COMMANDS
 ==================
-The following is a list of commands that jsh supports out of the box.
+The following is a list of commands that 'jsh' supports out of the box.
 The list will be extended over time to provide more comprehensive management of packages.

 jsh installation top
 ---------------
-Output the top of the jsh installation directory.
+Output the top of the 'jsh' installation directory.

 jsh installation get bin
 -------------------